Once More (1997 film): Production

 The director, S. A. Chandrasekhar, convinced Sivaji Ganesan to feature in the film after Sathya Sai Baba told him to continue acting for this role.
 Scenes from Iruvar Ullam (1963) were also featured extensively in the film, being used as flashback scenes depicting the backstory of Ganesan and B. Saroja Devi's characters.
 Saroja Devi considered Once More to be a sequel to Iruvar Ullam.

 The film marked the debut of actress Simran in Tamil cinema, with Once More and her other Tamil film, V.I.P. both releasing on 4 July 1997.
 Simran had earlier rejected Tamil films including Bharathiraja's proposed Siragugal Murivathillai, and had garnered popularity in the Tamil film industry prior to the release of her first film.
 She worked on Once More alongside her commitments for V.I.P., Nerrukku Ner (1997) and Poochudava (1997).

 Soundtrack

-The soundtrack of the film was composed by Deva, while the lyrics were written by Vairamuthu and Palani Bharathi.
+The soundtrack was composed by Deva.
+The audio rights were acquired by Pyramid Music and Music Master.